marbuthnott/magnus_arbuthnott_CV/README.md

 ## Personal

 A Scottish bagpiper who features at weddings.
 An avid cyclist who has completed a number of unsupported distance expeditions in Europe.
 A keen sportsman who has set up and captained an intramural rugby team and founded a charitable rugby tournament while at university.
 A skier who has raced competitively with the British Army.
-Has a passion for travel.
-Enjoys reading biographies and historical documentaries.
+Loves getting away to do some travelling.